Things To Do

 - TJ Hooligans — Irish pub, reliable and comfortable.

 - Boathouse Brothers Brewing Co. — local taproom right downtown, became a gathering spot fast.
+Bingo on Mondays, trivia on Wednesdays, and a rotating food truck on the patio (the brewery doesn’t serve food itself).

 - Edelweiss Bakery — coffee and pastries, a longtime downtown fixture.